Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Introduction

 \section{Introduction}

-Online social networks have rules, terms, and conditions for users to follow.
-Often, users do not abide with these rules, which, in turn, requires the content moderators of a platform to take action.
-Content moderation is the organized governance, detection, assessment, and intervention taken on user-created content or behavior that stands against a platform's rules and policies~\cite{gillespie2020expanding}.

-A mainstream social network that received much attention due to its communities' hateful speech, self-harm promotion, misinformation, and controversial discussions is Reddit~\cite{reddit2018hate}.
-Reddit has had a history of hosting various communities that were controversial and sometimes involved hate speech or offensive content~\cite{chandrasekharan2017you}.
-Due to the nature of the platform allowing its users to create and moderate their own communities, a wide range of communities emerged covering diverse topics, including those that have garnered criticism for promoting hate, harassment, or extremist ideologies.
-Over time, Reddit has taken actions to address problematic communities and content on its platform.
-One of these actions was to permanently ban (\emph{deplatform}) several communities, with the first banned community being \rbeatingwomen in June 2014~\cite{reddit2014beatingwomen}, which featured women being brutally beaten.
+Online social networks have rules, terms, and conditions that users often do not abide by, which, in turn, requires the content moderators to take action.
+Content moderation is the organized governance, detection, assessment, and intervention taken on user-created content or behavior that stands against a platform's policies~\cite{gillespie2020expanding}.
+A social network known to have faced challenges related to hateful speech, self-harm promotion, and misinformation is Reddit~\cite{reddit2018hate}, as it allows users to create and moderate their own communities, leading to a wide range of topics, including those criticized for promoting controversial ideologies.
+As part of its efforts to address problematic communities, Reddit began permanently banning them (\emph{deplatforming}), with the first being \rbeatingwomen in 2014~\cite{reddit2014beatingwomen}.

-Since then, Reddit has continued enforcing this policy on controversial subreddits, resulting in thousands of banned communities~\cite{reddit2000bans}.
-Alas, although somewhat successful for one platform, this practice does not necessarily reduce overall toxicity on the web.
-Researchers demonstrate that many banned communities subsequently migrate to other platforms and, in some cases, exhibit even more toxicity~\cite{horta2021platform}.

-A platform that many users decided to use as a Reddit alternative after a ban is Voat~\cite{papasavva2021qoincidence, mekacher2022can}, which was a Reddit-like news aggregator launched in April 2014.
-Previous work demonstrates that Voat received an influx of user registrations consistently after all subreddits with a similar topic were banned~\cite{mekacher2022can}.
-One of the many Reddit-banned communities that chose Voat as a Reddit alternative was \emph{GreatAwakening}~\cite{papasavva2021qoincidence}, which was devoted to the QAnon conspiracy theory.
-More specifically, previous work that collected and analyzed the entire activity of Voat~\cite{mekacher2022can} demonstrates that the most active subverses on Voat were focused on QAnon.
-QAnon is a Donald Trump-supporting conspiracy theory, which claims, among other things, that supposedly pedophile politicians and celebrities are engaged in a war to destroy society and democracy, while Donald Trump fights to expose them~\cite{papasavva2022gospel}.

-Voat endured several troubles since its conception, and it eventually had to shut down on December 25, 2020 due to financial problems.\footnote{\url{https://searchvoat.co/v/announcements/4169936}} Voat's shutdown announcement gave users less than four days to organize their migration.
-Many users declared that they will open a new account on Poal;\footnote{\url{https://poal.co/hot}} Poal was mentioned more than a hundred times in the comments of the Voat shutdown announcement alone.
-Poal is, like Voat, a social network that works very similar to Reddit, with discussions being divided into subverses; the equivalent of a subreddit.